IHE/ITI.SeR/SeR.md

 the unique Policy Decision Point (PDP) of the entire domain for all documents because it may decide on the outcome of an incoming authorization request in order to provide access to specific resources (e.g. documents).
-The Authorization Decisions Manager completes the Authorization Decision creating a security token. <!-- Dmytro: See the sentence inserted below; token caching should not be a required feature. --> This security token does not need to be exposed to other systems, and it certifies the decision made.
+The Authorization Decisions Manager completes the Authorization Decision creating a authorization token. <!-- Dmytro: See the sentence inserted below; token caching should not be a required feature. --> This authorization token does not need to be exposed to other systems, and it certifies the decision made.
-The Authorization Decision Manager MAY cache the token and reuse it when processing subsequent requests with the same parameters, if the local domain policies allow such behavior, and implement additional Access Control functionalities required in the specific implementation scenario.
+The Authorization Decisions Manager may cache the token and reuse it when processing subsequent requests with the same parameters, if the local domain policies allow such behavior, and implement additional Access Control functionalities required in the specific implementation scenario.